planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

    *Chrome browser developer tools*

-As you start making requests, you will notice the time it takes to respond to each request is reported in the *Time* column.
-Do some zooming and panning around the image and keep an eye on the results recorded in this column.
+As you start making requests, you will notice the time it takes to respond to each request is reported in the *Timeline* column.
+Zoom and pan around the image and keep an eye on the results recorded in this column.
 The request times may appear longer than expected, and pan and zoom operations are not as smooth as they could be, mostly due to the size of the image.

 Repeat the same process with the JPG image.
 Perhaps surprisingly, you should experience something similar.
 The request response times are a bit shorter, but still long enough to delay the pan and zoom operations.